Your web browser is out of date

 Review and Approval:

-1. The completed user story or task has been reviewed by the product owner or the designated stakeholders.
+- The completed user story or task has been reviewed by the product owner/lead developer or the designated stakeholders.

-2. The product owner or stakeholders have approved the user story or task as meeting the acceptance criteria and quality standards.
+- The product owner or stakeholders have approved the user story prior to release.

 By adhering to this Definition of Done, the team ensures that the product has been thoroughly tested, meets the accessibility requirements, and is ready for deployment.